WHAT IS THE RIGHT AGE OF USE?

 Here's a question we get asked a lot...
 "At what age should my child use Instagram, Snapchat, Facebook, or (fill in the blank)?

-The short answer is: Check the age requirements on these social networks.
-The long answer is: Follow the American Academy of Pediatrics New Recommendations for Media Use (summarized for you below).
-You might also like:
+0 to 2.
 For children younger than 18 months, avoid use of screen media other than video-chatting.
 Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming, and watch it with their children to help them understand what they're seeing.

-For children ages 2 to 5 years, limit screen use to 1 hour per day of high-quality programs.
+2 to 5.
+For children 2 to 5, limit screen use to 1 hour per day of high-quality programs.
 Parents should co-view media with children to help them understand what they are seeing and apply it to the world around them.